microsoft/autogen/website/docs/Getting-Started.md

 For [code execution](/docs/FAQ#code-execution), we strongly recommend installing the python docker package, and using docker.

 #### Multi-Agent Conversation Framework
 Autogen enables the next-gen LLM applications with a generic multi-agent conversation framework.
-It offers customizable and conversable agents which integrate LLMs, tools and human.
+It offers customizable and conversable agents which integrate LLMs, tools, and humans.
 By automating chat among multiple capable agents, one can easily make them collectively perform tasks autonomously or with human feedback, including tasks that require using tools via code.
 For [example](https://github.com/microsoft/autogen/blob/main/test/twoagent.py),
 ```python
 from autogen import AssistantAgent, UserProxyAgent, config_list_from_json